LiteBIRD science goals and forecasts: improved full-sky reconstruction of the gravitational lensing potential through the combination of Planck and LiteBIRD data: Methodology

 where $\boldsymbol{\ell}_1+\boldsymbol{\ell}_2=\boldsymbol{\ell'}_1+\boldsymbol{\ell'}_2=\boldsymbol{L}$, $A_L^{XY}$ corresponds to the full-sky normalization factor from eq.~\eqref{QE norm}, $f^{XY}_{\boldsymbol{\ell}\boldsymbol{\ell'}}$ are the flat-sky lensing weight functions that can be found in table~1 of ref.~\cite{Flat_sky_QE_2002}, and the optimal QE weights are given by\footnote{For the $TE$ N1, eq.~(\ref{eq: G weights}) is an approximation to the exact definition of the weights that is implemented in \texttt{LensingBiases} (see ref.~\cite{Flat_sky_QE_2002} for the exact expression).
 The differences between the exact expression and the approximation in eq.~(\ref{eq: G weights}) are negligible for the N1 computation.}

 This expression was derived in ref.~\cite{Kesden_N1}, and applied to the \textit{Planck} 2015 lensing analysis in ref.~\cite{P15:phi}.

 Figure~\ref{fig:N1_Planck_LiteBIRD} shows the N1 bias for the combination of \textit{Planck} and \textit{LiteBIRD} in the simple-foreground simulations.
 The N1 noise is much lower than the N0 bias and only biases the lensing power spectrum at high $\ell$ ($\ell > 500$ for the $TT$, $EB$ and MV QE).
-Taking into account the N1 bias is mandatory in order to recover an unbiased reconstruction of the lensing power spectrum.
+Taking into account the N1 bias is required in order to recover an unbiased reconstruction of the lensing power spectrum at small scales.